grafana/k6-docs/docs/sources/get-started/run-your-first-tests.md

 ---
-title: Run your first tests from the Test Builder
+title: Run your first tests
 description: Use the GUI to build a quick prototype test.
 Run the test from the UI, or copy the script and run it from your UI
 weight: 101
 ---

-# Run your first tests from the Test Builder
+# Run your first tests

 Follow along to learn how to create load tests with the _Test Builder_.